lulf/seedwing-benchmarks/README.md

 For OPA, the `opa bench` command is used
 For Seedwing, the `swio bench` command is used

-Each test case is run repeatedly (how many iterations depend on each test case), and average, median and standard deviation are recorded.
+Each test case is run repeatedly (how many iterations depend on each test case), and average, median, standard deviation and percentiles are recorded.

 ## Metrics

 The following metrics are collected for each test case

-* Evaluation latency - the time to evaluate the policy
+* Evaluation latency - the time to evaluate the policy (lower is better)
 * (TODO) CPU utilization - how efficient the evaluation is
 * (TODO) Memory utilization - memory consumption for running the test